agilbert-ag/AndrewGilbert_Portfolio/README.md

 ## Included in this repo is a folder called my work and folder called data.
 ### Data:
-- A .csv containing all the points I used.
+- alt_fuel_stations (Sep 26 2025).csv: contains all the points I used.
 Data was collected from https://afdc.energy.gov/data_download.
-The exact parameters are
+    - In excel I deleted any rows which contained data outside of the lower 48+DC, so theres 49 total "states."
+I did this for display purposes as the lower 48 is much easier to display.
-- A .png screenshot from the website containing exact parameters I used to download
+- Parameters.png screenshot from the website containing exact parameters I used when downloading alt_fuel_stations (Sep 26 2025).csv
+- Albersstates folder for Albersstates.shp: lower 48+DC for display purposes
+    - I created this shape by using a publicly available shapefile of the US which contained populations for each state
+    - I added a new column took the total number of stations in each state divided by population in each state(x100,000 for better display).
+This became the scaling factor for the cartogram
+    - Reprojected the original states shapefile into albers for better display

 ### The folder with my work includes:
+- bivariate_graph.twbx
-- A tableau workbook (.twbx) which shows exactly how I set up my variables.
+      - A tableau workbook which shows exactly how I set up my variables.
 This can be opened in tableau reader which doesn't require a subscription but doesn't allow you to modify the workbook at all
           - notes:
               - ignore sheet 1 in the tableau workbook
               - sheet 2 was used for visualizing before exporting the graph.
               - sheet 3 is a copy of sheet 2 just with no background enabled, the sheet that I exported

--
+- NonContiguous.py: python script for with comments for creating the cartogram